Dseym/AlgorithmBooks/README.md

 1. start, end - start algorithm and end algorithm
 2. forward, back, left, right, run, jump - walking and jump
 3. if 1 == 1 - conditions
-4. rotate - turn the player's head (requires input: rotate = degreeX, degreeY)
+4. rotate - turn the player's head (requires input: rotate = degX, degY)
 5. write - displays a message in the chat (requires input: write = input)
 6. &testVariable = 1 - variable declarations (example of using a variable: write = &testVariable&)
 7. #testMetka - label to goto it (jump to label: goto testMetka)